upnotes-io/upnotes-blog/_posts/2021-08-05-4-simple-steps-to-learn-new-programming-language-or-a-framework.markdown

 Written by <a href="{{ author.web }}">{{ author.name }}</a>
 </span>
 {% endif %}
-Hi, My name is Bhuwan and I am a software engineer with 6 years of experience. during my 6 years of career I have learned many languages and frameworks, and I figured out four simple steps to learn new programming language which i am going to share with you.
+Hi, My name is Bhuwan, and I am a software engineer with 6 years of experience. during my 6 years of career I have learned many languages and frameworks, and I figured out four simple steps to learn new programming language which i am going to share with you.

 ### 1. Find out why language or framework is created ?